-10 of the Most Powerful Military in Africa 2018: See Ethiopia's Rank
+10 of the Most Powerful Militaries in Africa Today (2018)

 Global Fire Power is an organization that is widely known for having a fairly accurate understanding of the militaries in the world.
 It uses its own calculation system based on the following parameters: